mrichwalsky/yourls-dbuser-with-comms/README.md

 - Adds a Plugin page (`Admin → User Accounts`) for creating users, resetting passwords, and switching between the built-in `admin` and `user` roles.
 - **Email support**: Store and manage email addresses for all users.
 - **Automatic temporary passwords**: New users receive a secure temporary password that is emailed to them.
-- **Forced password reset**: Users must reset their password on first login via a dedicated reset page.
+- **Password reset recommendation**: Users with temporary passwords see a prominent banner on all admin pages encouraging them to reset their password.
 - Provides a self-service password change form for the currently logged-in account.
 - Normalizes hashes to YOURLS-style `phpass:` values while still accepting `md5:` and plain strings.
 - Populates the `YOURLS_USER_ROLE` constant at login so the rest of your install can respect roles.